shaliulab/idtrackerai/README.md

 Make sure that your GPU drivers are installed.

-If you are using an NVIDIA GPU you can check that the drivers are properly installed typing.
+**In linux**, if you are using an NVIDIA GPU you can check that the drivers are properly installed typing.

     nvidia-smi